odeum/odeum-code/docs/developer/ExampleApps.md

     - Publish theme components to NPM

 - **HelpBuilder**
-    - Build an App to construct an indexed localized help file for an App using ODEUM CodeJS
+    - Build an App to construct an indexed and localized help file for an App using ODEUM CodeJS.
+App should obviously be multilingual in terms of creating localization of help files

 - **AppBuilder**
     - Build an App to invoke a boilerplate to set up scenes (menus) for an app